tomasmark79/DotNameCppFree/README.md

 ## Get Pro

-Contribute [💶](https://paypal.me/TomasMark) to support my further development and contact me by [email](mailto:tomas@digitalspace.name).
-Afterward I will send you full Pro version of the Template 🙂.
+Please consider contributing via [PayPal 💶](https://paypal.me/TomasMark) or by sponsoring me directly on GitHub to support future development.
+Once you have made your contribution, kindly contact me at [tomas@digitalspace.name](mailto:tomas@digitalspace.name) so that I can grant you access to the full version of the DotNameCppFree template project.

-Thanks in advance.
+Thank you in advance.

 [👆🏻](#index)